 How Is Mesh Fabric Made?

-In most cases, manufacturers of mesh fabric will dye their polyester or nylon fibers before they weave them into fabric.
-Textile manufacturers can then weave these fibers in a number of different ways to create various forms of mesh.
-Many types of mesh, for instance, follow a basic square pattern that has proven itself effective over thousands of years.
-More contemporary forms of mesh, however, such as Tulle, may be woven with a hexagonal structure.
+Manufacturers of mesh fabric often dye their polyester or nylon fibers before weaving them into fabric.
+The fibers are then woven in different ways to create various types of mesh.
+While some types of mesh, like the traditional square pattern, have been used for thousands of years, other, more contemporary forms, such as Tulle, may be woven in a hexagonal structure.

 - Recycled & sustainable fabrics wholesale

 - Polyester jacket taffeta fabrics wholesale

 How Is Mesh Fabric Used?

 Mesh fabric has a range of applications beyond apparel, including the production of fishing nets and net bags.
 However, the density of the mesh fabric can significantly impact its transparency.
 While a bolt of mesh fabric may resemble a net, higher HPI densities result in less transparency, which may make it a more suitable option for apparel.

 Mesh fabric gained popularity in the textile industry due to its extensive usage in sportswear.
 From sports bras to shorts to jerseys, mesh fabric revolutionized the world of sports clothing during the mid-1980s, and its popularity has remained steadfast since.
 This type of fabric is especially common in sports jerseys worn in sports such as basketball, rugby, wrestling, and football, with most of them being made from synthetic mesh fabric.